-This program is offered in a hybrid learning format that involves both on campus and distance learning experiences.
+This program is offered in a blended learning format that involves both on campus and distance learning experiences.
 Students are required to participate in two intensive on-campus weekend class meetings per month and complete extensive reading and off-campus learning activities during the week(s) between campus meetings.

 Potential students should read both program and admission requirements to make sure the program is a good fit.